Four tips to beat the load shedding blues

 If you're an engineer, inventor or some other type of innovator, we hope that you can apply your talents to creating some outstanding solution that will assist our country in its hour of darkness.
 But even if you can't make a huge impact, you can at least follow the basic advice outlined above - which will make load shedding easier for you.

-Do your part, because, as our friends at Eskom tell us, "the system remains constrained." :)
+Do your part, because, as our friends at Eskom tell us, the system is "under severe strain." :)